letter-night/Dynamic_Causal_PFN/README.md

 DynamicCausalPFN: A Foundation Model for Longitudinal Causal Effect Estimation

-This repository contains the implementation of DynamicCausalPFN. for more details, please read our paper: 'DynamicCausalPFN: A Foundation Model for Longitudinal Causal Effect Estimation'.
+This repository contains the implementation of DynamicCausalPFN.
+For more details, please read our paper: 'DynamicCausalPFN: A Foundation Model for Longitudinal Causal Effect Estimation'.